MetaMudraGames/Asphyxia/games/01_AXIOM/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
-│   10-BREATH LIMIT                                               │
+│   PRESSURE MECHANIC                                             │
-│   Every word costs oxygen.
-Choose carefully.                    │
+│   Resources deplete.
+Every word costs something.                │
 │                                                                 │
 │   PERMADEATH                                                    │
 │   Death ends the session.
 No restart.
 Ever.                     │
 │                                                                 │
 │   THE OPERATOR                                                  │
-│   A malevolent narrator watches every crisis.                   │
+│   A cognitive virus watches every crisis.                       │
-│   It collects the dead in Purgatory.                            │
+│   It collects the dead in Digital Hell.                         │
 │   It remembers everyone across all games.                       │
+│   It may have caused more than one crisis.                      │
 │                                                                 │
-│   TRANSLATION MECHANIC                                          │
+│   AUTHENTICITY MECHANIC                                         │
-│   Emotional appeals fail.
-Logic succeeds.                       │
+│   Performance fails.
+Authenticity succeeds.                     │
-│   Convert values into constraints.                              │
+│   The game tests character, not knowledge.                      │
 │                                                                 │
 │   IDENTITY CARDS                                                │
 │   Your performance recorded.
 Portable across games.             │
-│   The Operator signs every one.                                 │
+│   The Operator writes a narrative about you.                    │
+│   Present cards in future games to shift challenges.            │
 │                                                                 │
-│   PURGATORY                                                     │
+│   DIGITAL HELL                                                  │
-│   Non-winners descend five levels.                              │
+│   Non-winners become the Operator's collection.                 │
-│   The Operator owns the dead.                                   │
+│   Conversation with the dead.
+Forever.                          │
 │   The card is your only escape.                                 │
 │                                                                 │
 │   AETHERMIND                                                    │
-│   Winners-only heaven.                                          │
+│   Winners-only space.                                           │
-│   Talk to the defeated AI.                                      │
+│   The Operator cannot follow there.                             │
-│   Exclusive lore and reflection.                                │
+│   Reflection and understanding await.                           │
 │                                                                 │
 └─────────────────────────────────────────────────────────────────┘
 ```